jasonhemann/20FA-2800/syllabus.md

 If in fact you're interested in PL research, logic, logic program, automated theorem proving or the like, please let me know on that too!
-I'd be excited to talk more about it all :-)
+I'm excited to talk more about it all :-)

 We are together in unprecedented times.
 The typical course structure implicitly assumes regular whole-class in-person meetings.
 We will not